Alcalol/IanseoParse/README.md

 Inside each accordion there is a HTML table with class "Griglia".

-If Qualification, the first row tells us the column labels depending on round
+If Qualification, the first row tells us the column labels depending on round.
-Subsequent rows in qualification pages each contains one competitor, sorted by rank, with all required info in named classes
+Subsequent rows in qualification pages each contains one competitor, sorted by rank, with all required info in named classes.

-If H2H, the first row tells us the title of each pass (eg. 1/32, 1/8, Finals etc) The subsequent rows of H2H pages are a bit more complicated:
+If H2H, the first row tells us the title of each pass (eg. 1/32, 1/8, Finals etc).
+The subsequent rows of H2H pages are a bit more complicated:
  - Each row spans the entire page, encompassing every pass columns, so more than one competitor can appear in one row